TITLE 89: SOCIAL SERVICES

 3) Performance of determinations/redeterminations of eligibility, including a comprehensive needs assessment, the development of a person-centered plan of care and authorization/referral of CCP services.

-4) Completion of a minimum of 1 face-to-face contact with the participant in between initial assessment and annual reassessment.
-The face-to-face visit is to occur between 4 and 8 months after the last determination or redetermination of eligibility.
+4) Completion of a minimum of one face-to-face contact with the participant in between initial assessment and annual reassessment.
+The face-to-face visit is to occur between four and eight months after the last determination or redetermination of eligibility.

 6) Availability to receive inquiries and requests for services and supports, by telephone or in person, and respond to those inquiries and requests.